 Michelle Marder Kamhi has been associated with Aristos since 1984, becoming co-editor of the print version in 1992.
-A graduate of Barnard College, she earned an M.A. in Art History at Hunter College, C.U.N.Y., in 1970, where she took courses with the abstract sculptor Tony Smith and the art historian Leo Steinberg, among others, but concentrated on medieval and Renaissance art, writing her thesis on Piero della Francesca's Uffizi diptych.
-Prior to her association with Aristos, she worked as an editor for Columbia University Press.
-She is a member of the American Society for Aesthetics, the National Art Education Association, and the National Association of Scholars.
-In addition to co-authoring What Art Is: The Esthetic Theory of Ayn Rand, she has contributed articles to the Wall Street Journal, the Journal of Ayn Rand Studies, Art Education, and Arts Education Policy Review, among other publications.
-Her new book, Who Says That's Art?
-A Commonsense View of the Visual Arts, was published in 2014.
+A graduate of Barnard College, she earned an M.A. in Art History at Hunter College, C.U.N.Y., where she concentrated on medieval and Renaissance art, writing her thesis on Piero della Francesca's Uffizi diptych.
+Prior to her association with Aristos, she was an editor at Columbia University Press.
+She is a member of the American Society for Aesthetics, the National Art Education Association, the National Association of Scholars, and the International Association of Art Critics.
+In addition to co-authoring What Art Is: The Esthetic Theory of Ayn Rand, she is the author of Who Says That's Art?
+A Commonsense View of the Visual Arts and Bucking the Artworld Tide: Reflections on Art, Pseudo Art, Art Education & Theory.
+She has contributed articles to the Wall Street Journal, the Journal of Ayn Rand Studies, Arts Education Policy Review, and Academic Questions, among other publications, and also publishes on her blog, For Piero's Sake.